therealOri/d-logger/README.md

-I am not resonsible for your misuse or malicious purposes of this code.
+I am not resonsible or liable for your misuse or malicious purposes of this code.
 Use at your own risk.
 If you get punished for using this, that is fully on you as I made this to be a proof of concept to show how easily you can spy on people/servers using bots/code.